 The action to “Issue Items from Storeroom” was added to the Assets application because in some industries, particularly in the IT industry, activity is performed in the context of an asset, a PC, laptop or server.
 The IT technician who is installing software wants to be able to issue items from a software storeroom, while they are setting up the PC, laptop or server, rather than traversing back and forth between applications.

 In the Assets application the action “Issue Items from Storeroom” allows you to add multiple items to the asset in one action.
 There is a Default Table Data area to save having to search for or type the Storeroom for each associated item.
 This is defaulted from the setting of the users “Default Storeroom for Self-Service Requisitions” that will be found in the user’s profile – Default Information.
-The default for the Site field in the Default Table Data is the same site as the asset.
+The default for the A structural element of a Maximo database that is used for data separation.
+More field in the Default Table Data is the same site as the asset.

 In this example we have selected item MS365 from the SOFTWARE storeroom and have then used the OK button to issue the item.
 The Asset is still in the storeroom called HARDWARE.